Thermal Transport by Electrons and Ions in Warm Dense Aluminum: A Combined Density Functional Theory and Deep Potential Study: Results

 \subsubsection{Broadening Parameter}

-The FWHM broadening parameter $\sigma$ that appears in the $\delta(E)$ function in Eq.~\ref{eq:FWHM} substantially affects the resulting electronic thermal conductivity $\kappa_e(\omega)$ when $\omega\rightarrow0$.
+The FWHM broadening parameter $\sigma$ that appears in the $\delta(E)$ function in Eq.~(\ref{eq:FWHM}) substantially affects the resulting electronic thermal conductivity $\kappa_e(\omega)$ when $\omega\rightarrow0$.
 We therefore investigate the choices of $\sigma$ in influencing the computed $\kappa_e(\omega)$ by analyzing the EIDF $g(E)$.
 Taking Al at 0.5 eV as an example, we plot in Fig.~\ref{fig:fwhm} both $g(E)$ and $\kappa_e(\omega)$ of a 256-atom cell, which is large enough to converge $g(E)$ or $\kappa_e(\omega)$ as demonstrated above.
 When the broadening effect is small ($\sigma$=0.01 eV), $g(E)$ and $\kappa_e(\omega)$ decrease dramatically below 0.2 eV, which is caused by the discrete band energies.
-Thus, a suitable $\sigma$ need to be chosen to compensate the discrete band energies.
-For instance, the value of $g(E)$ at $E$=0 increases from 0.22 eV ($\sigma$=0.01) to 0.99 eV ($\sigma=0.4$).
+Thus, a suitable $\sigma$ needs to be chosen to compensate the discrete band energies.
+For instance, the value of $g(E)$ at $E$=0 increases from 0.22 $\rm eV^{-1}$ ($\sigma$=0.01 eV) to 0.99 $\rm eV^{-1}$ ($\sigma$=0.4 eV).
 However, $g(E)$ becomes saturated if a too large $\sigma$ is applied, resulting in overcorrected $\kappa_e(\omega)$ that the curve at frequencies lower than 0.6 eV decreases.
 Therefore, in order to compensate the discrete band energies and avoid overcorrection at the same time, we choose $\sigma$ to be 0.4 eV for warm dense Al at all of the temperatures considered in this work.
+It is worth mentioning that a majority of works including this work treat the broadening parameter as an adjustable variable to yield a better characterized line of frequency-dependent thermal conductivity.~\cite{02E-Desjarlais,13CMS-Knyazev,14PP-Knyazev,05B-Recoules,11PP-Flavien,12B-Vlcek,11B-Pozzo} Even though some physical criteria have been proposed~\cite{19PP-Kang}, the choice of the adjustable variable is still inconclusive.
+In this work, we choose the adjustable parameter in terms of sufficient small energy intervals, which are possible when a sufficiently large supercell is used in DFT calculations.
 The $\kappa_e$ at zero frequency is obtained by the linear extrapolation and illustrated in Fig.~\ref{fig:kappa}.